 - Avoid taking steroids, unless directed by a health care provider

 - Avoid soaking in hot tubs that have water 102 degrees F (40 degree C) or hotter, or going into saunas for more than 30 minutes

 List adapted from Healthy Sperm: Improving your fertility by the Mayo Clinic.

 Before you decide to shift gears, keep in mind that biking is still a great form of exercise that improves heart health, lowers your blood pressure, and improves cholesterol levels.
 Whether you decide to continue biking or not, there are a number of alternative activities that you can do indoors and outdoors.
-You may want to check out the responses in the Go Ask Alice! fitness and nutrition archives for some tips on other forms of exercise, as well as maintaining a healthy diet.
+You may want to check out the responses in the Go Ask Alice!
+Nutrition and Physical Activity archives for some tips on other forms of physical activity, as well as maintaining a balanced diet.